skylarlennon/UM-SystemsEngineering101/README.md

 ## Who this is for
 - New members of Wilson Center teams, particularly those who build passenger vehicles (Supermileage, Solar Car, MRacing, Baja, etc.)
 - Anyone who wants a repeatable Systems Engineering (SE) workflow from Requirements (reqs) → Validation & Verification (V&V)

+## What is Systems Engineering
+- [TODO] - Short desc.

+## Why Systems Engineering Matters
+- How complex multidisciplinary projects are done
+- Example of NASA rocket that failed, other fails
+- Brifly explain how important it is to keep all your ducks in a row and make sure you missed nothing (competition rules, govt regulations, etc.)

 ## How to use this repo
 1. Read through the **Systems Engineering Overview**